mais-kassam/mais-kassam.github.io/DEPLOYMENT_GUIDE.md

 # GitHub Pages Deployment Guide - Commerce Media Demos

+## CRITICAL: Jekyll Configuration Required

+**⚠️ IMPORTANT:** GitHub Pages uses Jekyll to build your site.
+Without proper configuration, Jekyll will try to process all files in your demo projects (including node_modules), causing build failures.

+**You MUST include these files in your repository root:**
+- `_config.yml` - Jekyll configuration (provided)
+- `.gitignore` - Prevents committing node_modules (provided)

 ## Complete File Structure

 Your GitHub.io repository should have the following structure: